Vishal-Singh-30/JS-Major-Project---V-Groove/README.md

 ## Introduction

 Welcome to V Groove!
-This project is a web-based music player application inspired by Spotify.
+This project is a web-based music player application.
 It offers a seamless and immersive music experience with a modern and responsive user interface.
 This project showcases my skills in web development and my ability to create a fully functional and visually appealing application.

 ## 🎵 V Groove - Music Player 🎵